pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Breaths of a clear mind; no <br>
 Beast will seize my soul, no <br>
 Shame shall ever bind.

+## A is A
+"Can I truly affirm, <br>
+That this cup is here? <br>
+My senses lie, I fear."

+"But, what is, is. <br>
+What touches you is the given, <br>
+All therefrom is self-driven."

+"Self-driven?
+Up to me? <br>
+But, exist many conceptions, <br>
+Among them, many deceptions"

+"Self-driven is man's will. <br>
+The choice to see is his, <br>
+To see that what is, is."

 # On life
 ## Heart of the Heart